Schreiber ENP

 Reminders

-• If you see a crime in progress, call 911 first and then the SENP mobile phone.
+• If you see a crime in progress, call 911 first and then the SENP patrol cell.

-• Instead of calling 911 you can also make a report here: https://www.dallaspolice.net/reports/Pages/coplogic.aspx
+• Instead of calling 911 you can also make a report: https://www.dallaspolice.net/reports/Pages/coplogic.aspx

-• Officers may not always be on duty when you call or request an out of town home check.
-The next officer on duty should reply to your phone call or text but if they don’t, please let us know by emailing us.
+• Officers may not always be on duty when you call about a crime or out of town home check.
+The next officer on duty should reply to your call or text but if they don’t, please let us know by emailing us.

 Concerns or questions?